davidjfk/016_Superpy/readme_files/README_SOFTWARE_DESIGN.md

         OK
         analysis: 1 orange is bought at a certain price.
         Both transactions are connected via primary and foreign key.

+        Benefit: the supermarket can buy any type of product.
+E.g. py s.py buy apple 0.20
+        py s.py buy quinoa 1.20
+        etc.

+        Benefit: for each new buy or sell transaction I can set the price manually.
+E.g. py s.py buy apple 0.20  (system generates id, e.g. b_194, for appended row in bought.csv)

+        py.s.py sell s_194 0.50   --> so I refer to the transaction where I bought the apple: e.g. take b_194, then replace the 'b' by 's'.

+        The profit is delta between b_194 and s_194.
+So here  profit is  0.30 euro.

+        Another ex:
+        py s.py buy quinoa 1.20  --> system generates id 'b_188'
+        py s.py sell s_188 0.70

+        (loss: 0.50 euro --> perhaps quinoa is on sale  to attract  customers)

+        If you try to sell product that does not exist, e.g. there is no buy-transaction with id b_1004, then the following argparse command will raise an exception:

+        py.s.py sell s_1004 0.50

 # DESIGN